 View this post on Instagram

-Aside collaborating with influencers and key opinion leaders, random customers who also had a amazing feels of the Rocomamas experience and food also shared photos of the food and themselves at the Rocomamas Restaurant.
+Aside collaborating with influencers and key opinion leaders, random customers who also had an amazing feel of the Rocomamas experience and food also shared photos of the food and themselves at the Rocomamas restaurant.
 This influenced other people to also visit Rocomamas to also have a feel of the experience and food their friends, peers and social media mutuals have had.

 View this post on Instagram